sbongakonkemkhabela/WeatherFinal/README.md

 ## 📞 Support

-For support, email your-email@example.com or open an issue in the GitHub repository.
+For support, mkhabelafefe@gmail.com or open an issue in the GitHub repository.

 ## 📊 Project Status